alexwlchan/alexwlchan.net/src/_articles/2018/2018-09-22-suspicious-minds.md

 Again -- being really explicit about the tracking and keeping on top of meetings.

-There's a lot of value in some of some of the practices from agile in maintaining reliability in teams.
+There's a lot of value in some of the practices from agile in maintaining reliability in teams.